j4ckp0t85/mycloud-ftp/README.md

 # mycloud-ftp
 Custom script based on Debian environment

-Why: create a sync script from a remote ftp over ssl source and a local folder as destination.
+Why: create a sync script from a remote ftp over ssl source and a local folder as destination using lftp (https://lftp.yar.ru/).

 I own a mirror gen2.